2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/object-dnn.md

 # Link / @Dnn Object in Razor / .net

-This document has been moved to @NetCode.DynamicCode.Dnn
+This document has been moved to NetCo[](xref:NetCode.DynamicCode.Dnn)